Carrion-lab/bacLIFE/README.md

 #### Download the accession names
-Retrieve a list of accesion IDs you are interested in processing with MicroLife (e.g All Mycobacterium RefSeq genomes) by extracting the SQL query (image below) from NCBI website search and integrating it in the following command:
+Retrieve a list of accesion IDs you are interested in processing with microLife (e.g All Mycobacterium RefSeq genomes) by extracting the SQL query (image below) from NCBI website search and integrating it in the following command:

 ```
 esearch -db assembly -query '("Mycobacterium"[Organism] OR Mycobacterium[All Fields]) AND ("latest refseq"[filter] AND all[filter] NOT anomalous[filter])' | esummary | xtract -pattern         DocumentSummary -element AssemblyAccession > NCBI_accs.txt